mmikkel/Retcon-Craft/README.md

 Alternatively, Retcon can be installed from the Craft CMS Plugin Store inside the Craft Control Panel.

-**This plugin will be free forever.**

 ## How does it work?

 Retcon uses PHP's native [DOMDocument](http://php.net/manual/en/class.domdocument.php) class to parse and modify HTML.
 Additionally, [Masterminds' HTML5 library](https://github.com/Masterminds/html5-php) is used for HTML5 support, and Symfony's [DomCrawler](https://symfony.com/doc/3.3/components/dom_crawler.html) and [CssSelector](https://symfony.com/doc/3.3/components/css_selector.html) components are used to enable the powerful jQuery-like selector syntax.

 ## Changes in Retcon 2.x

-Except for the `replace` method being removed, Retcon 2.x should be completely backwards compatible with Retcon 1.
+Retcon 2.x is almost completely backwards compatible with Retcon 1.x.
 These are the big changes:

 * Symfony's [DomCrawler](https://symfony.com/doc/3.3/components/dom_crawler.html) and [CssSelector](https://symfony.com/doc/3.3/components/css_selector.html) components have been added for _much_ more powerful selector capabilities (almost all CSS selectors work).
 Retcon is basically jQuery now! **Note: all existing selectors in your code will still work, if you're upgrading from Retcon 1.x.**